First 3D reconstruction of a blast furnace using muography: Results

 \item From this last zone would leave a slightly denser zone in the shape of a \textit{chimney}.
 This phenomenon appears when a lot of coal is pulverized in the center and little agglomerate.
 This is the case in the blast furnace that we have studied.

 \item The cohesive zone is visible at 20-25 m height, with a density higher than 1.5~\si{g/cm^3}.
-It is close to the shell.
+It is close to the shell and not spread to the middle .

-\item The superposition of materials in the dry zone is not visible.
+\item The superposition of materials in what we call the "dry zone" is not visible.
 In this zone, all materials charged from the top of the furnace are in the solid state.
 The iron charge and the coke are descending and maintain a layered structure.
-There is a superposition of coke and sinter sublayers with a density of 0.7 \si{g/cm^3} and 2 \si{g/cm^3} respectively.
-However one can see some " lines" especially at the top of the image, they are the "\textit{travel length}" due to the acceptance effects of the detector.
+There is a superposition of coke and sinter sublayers with a density of 0.7 \si{g/cm^3} and 2 \si{g/cm^3} respectively. \end{itemize}